The Song of Hiawatha: Folkloric and ethnographic critiques

 Longfellow used Henry Rowe Schoolcraft as a source of Native American legend.
 Schoolcraft seems to have been inconsistent in his pursuit of authenticity, as he rewrote and censored sources.
-The folklorist Stith Thompson, although crediting Schoolcraft's research with being a "landmark," was quite critical of him: "Unfortunately, the scientific value of his work is marred by the manner in which he has reshaped the stories to fit his own literary taste."
+The folklorist Stith Thompson, although crediting Schoolcraft's research with being a "landmark," is quite critical of him: "Unfortunately, the scientific value of his work is marred by the manner in which he has reshaped the stories to fit his own literary taste."
 In addition to Longfellow's own annotations, Stellanova Osborn (and previously F. Broilo in German) tracked down "chapter and verse" for every detail Longfellow took from Schoolcraft.
 Others have identified words from native languages included in the poem.

-Intentionally epic in scope, The Song of Hiawatha was described by its author as "this Indian Edda".
-But Thompson judged that despite Longfellow's claimed "chapter and verse" citations, the work "produce[s] a unity the original will not warrant," i.e., it is non-Indian in its totality.
-Thompson found close parallels in plot between the poem and its sources, with the major exception that Longfellow took legends told about multiple characters and substituted the character Hiawatha as the protagonist of them all.
+Intentionally epic in scope, The Song of Hiawatha is described by its author as "this Indian Edda".
+But Thompson judges that despite Longfellow's claimed "chapter and verse" citations, the work "produce[s] a unity the original will not warrant," i.e., it is non-Indian in its totality.
+Thompson finds close parallels in plot between the poem and its sources, with the major exception that Longfellow took legends told about multiple characters and substituted the character Hiawatha as the protagonist of them all.
 Resemblances between the original stories, as "reshaped by Schoolcraft," and the episodes in the poem are but superficial, and Longfellow omits important details essential to Ojibwe narrative construction, characterization, and theme.
 This is the case even with "Hiawatha's Fishing," the episode closest to its source.
 Some important parts of the poem were more or less Longfellow's invention from fragments or his imagination.
 "The courtship of Hiawatha and Minnehaha, the least 'Indian' of any of the events in Hiawatha, has come for many readers to stand as the typical American Indian tale."
-Also, "in exercising the function of selecting incidents to make an artistic production, Longfellow ... omitted all that aspect of the Manabozho saga which considers the culture hero as a trickster," this despite the fact that Schoolcraft had already diligently avoided what he himself called "vulgarisms."
+Also, "in exercising the function of selecting incidents to make an artistic production, Longfellow ... omitted all that aspect of the Manabozho saga which considers the culture hero as a trickster," this despite the fact that Schoolcraft had already diligently avoided what he called "vulgarisms."